 Eatonville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Eatonville is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Eatonville who work in sales jobs (15.11%), office and administrative support (10.26%), and healthcare (7.44%).
+Overall, Eatonville is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Eatonville who work in sales jobs (10.83%), office and administrative support (10.50%), and food service (9.46%).

 Also of interest is that Eatonville has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Eatonville in 2010 was $27,985, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
-This equates to an annual income of $111,940 for a family of four.
+The per capita income in Eatonville in 2018 was $32,971, which is upper middle income relative to Washington and the nation.
+This equates to an annual income of $131,884 for a family of four.
 However, Eatonville contains both very wealthy and poor people as well.

 Eatonville is a somewhat ethnically-diverse town.
 The people who call Eatonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eatonville residents report their race to be White, followed by Asian.
 Important ancestries of people in Eatonville include German, English, Irish, Norwegian, and Dutch.

 The most common language spoken in Eatonville is English.
-Other important languages spoken here include Spanish and German/Yiddish.
+Other important languages spoken here include Spanish and Polish.